WitsOCLab/FNETs/README.md

 >

 ## Additional Source Code
-Source code for a Fourier feature pytorch module, neural networks models and other useful custom pytorch code can be found in the custom (`oil`)[oil] module.
+Source code for a Fourier feature pytorch module, neural networks models and other useful custom pytorch code can be found in the custom [`oil`](oil) module.
 Feel free to use this code as you wish!
 We hope you find it helpful (please cite our paper if you do).

 The oil module contains some scripts we wrote to make pytorch run a bit smoother and be a bit simpler to use.
 The version included in this repository is incomplete and is provided (without warranty) under the this repo’s general MIT license.